MicrosoftDocs/power-pages-docs/power-pages-docs/configure/bootstrap-version-5.md

 1. If not already, turn on **Switch to enhanced data model (preview)** and confirm when prompted.

-View and edit Power Pages sites that you create with Bootstrap version 5 the same way you did with version 3.
+You can view and edit Power Pages sites that you create with Bootstrap version 5 just as you did with version 3.

 ## Next steps